bradens17/bradens17.github.io/_projects/2022-03-00-Laser-Welding-Fixture copy.md

 </div>

 ### Certification
-After the build was complete, I worked with dimensional engineers to certify the fixture.
-We used a CMM to measure all 55 datums ensuring a tolerance of 0.15mm.
-This process involved lots of shimming and tweaking of the fixture.
-I learned that its very important to keep this in mind throughout the design as it is extremely difficult to meet this tolerances and anyway to help make the certification process simpler helps substatially.
+Following the completion of the build, my involvement extended to collaborating with dimensional engineers for the certification of the fixture.
+Utilizing a Coordinate Measuring Machine (CMM), we meticulously measured all 55 datums, adhering to a stringent tolerance of 0.15mm.
+This phase required extensive shimming and fine-tuning of the fixture.
+It underscored the critical importance of considering these precision requirements from the outset of the design process.
+I gained firsthand insight into the complexity of meeting such tight tolerances and realized that any design considerations aimed at simplifying the certification process significantly contribute to its success.

 ### Shipping
-This fixture was being sent across the world to run the test.
-I learned that logistics of shipping should be planned as early as possible.
-As on the last few days there was lots of scrambling to meet the shipping requirements, truck scheduling, shipping method.
-In the end it all worked out even after a tech tipped the forklift while carrying the finished fixture.
+The fixture was set to be sent worldwide for testing, and I realized the critical need for early logistics planning.
+In the final days, there was a rush to meet shipping requirements, schedule trucks, and decide on the shipping method.
+Despite some last-minute hurdles, everything fell into place.
+An incident occurred where a technician accidentally tipped the forklift while moving the fixture, but despite this, the overall outcome was successful, highlighting the importance of proactive planning and adaptability in handling unforeseen challenges during shipping.

 <div class="gallery-box">
   <div class="gallery">
     <img src="/images/forklift.jpeg" loading="lazy" alt="Project">